loglob/scripts/README.md

 # Dotfiles
 A collection of my config files

-## .xmodmap
+## .Xmodmap
-Custom key maps to type ʋ,Ʋ and ə for IPA.
+Custom key maps to type ʋ,Ʋ, ə and ɾ for IPA.
-Run `xmodmap .xmodmap` to load.
-Add that to `~/.xinitrc` to enable at boot.
+Move to `~` to enable on boot.

 ## uca.xml
 Custom actions for Thunar